The C.B. Smith Park campground is closed for renovations and is scheduled to reopen on November 1, 2014.

 Primitive areas for youth groups are offered at eight regional parks: C.B.
 Smith, Deerfield Island, Easterlin, Everglades Holiday (currently under renovation), Markham, Quiet Waters, T.Y., and Vista View.
 This activity, popular with scouts, lets youngsters experience nature as it is, without utilities and other creature comforts.
 Organized nonprofit groups of supervised young people are permitted to preregister at the park office for overnight camping at designated locations.

 Campers must bring their own equipment, including tents and other supplies.
 Open fires are permitted only at designated fire rings.
 Other park amenities not far from the campsite may be made available by prior arrangement with park management.
 All park rules and regulations apply to primitive group campers.
 Group reservations can be made only by an adult 18 or older.
 All groups of youths under 18 must include one adult for every 10 youths.
+Other restrictions may apply based on the park.

 For more information, call or email the individual parks.